 What followed after the war were years of accelerated reconstruction and rebirth, which were celebrated with the construction of the Tokyo Tower in 1958.

-The Tokyo Tower is similar in form and shape to the Eiffel Tower – it is 333 meters, which makes it 13 meters taller than the Eiffel.
+The tower is similar in form and shape to the Eiffel Tower – it is 333 meters, which makes it 13 meters taller than the Eiffel.

 It has two observation decks, one at 150 meters, and another at 250 meters.

 On a clear day from the top of the Tokyo skyline, you can see as far as the Tokyo Skytree and Mount Fuji, as well as the Zojoji Temple.

-At night, it lights up and becomes a testament of Tokyo’s beauty, and standing below it is one of the most breathtaking things to do in Tokyo.
+At night, the Tower lights up and becomes a testament of Tokyo’s beauty, and standing below it is one of the most breathtaking things to do in Tokyo.

 You can even find an aquarium, arcades, and a souvenir shop at the lower levels.